 The sausage and cranberry stuffing base starts with salty, savory mild Italian sausage.
 Remove the casings, crumble it up, and get it nice and brown.

 Transfer the sausage to a large mixing bowl with a slotted spoon, and then soften the vegetables in the sausage fat.
 I chop my vegetables on the smaller side so that they sort of melt into the stuffing.
-Add the herbs and the cranberries and a splash of wine wine….
+Then add the herbs and the cranberries and a splash of wine wine….

 Then scrape it all into the mixing bowl with the sausage and croutons, and douse it with some chicken broth whisked with an egg.